Treatment for Trauma and Mental Health

 - Anti-anxiety medications- These prescription medications relieve severe anxiety issues.
 Some anti-anxiety medications become abused; therefore, they are only recommended to use for a short time.

 - Prazosin- Several studies indicated that Prazosin could suppress reduce nightmares and some people with PTSD.
 Study participants had all different experience results; therefore, anyone considering Prazosin should speak to their doctor about this option.

 Between you and your trauma specialist, you could figure out which medication is most suitable by producing fewer side effects for your symptoms and situation.
 Treatment can instantly help to improve mood and other symptoms within just a couple of weeks.
-You may try more that one medication, combine a couple, and play with dosages until you find the right dose.
+You may try more than one medication, combine a couple, and play with dosages until you find the right dose.

 Help for Trauma at Montare Behavioral Health

-Continuing to live with the damage that a traumatic experience had caused can be very overwhelming.
+Continuing to live with the damage that a traumatic experience has caused can be very overwhelming.
 It can upset your entire life and produce much negativity.
 Don’t let the effects of trauma, complex trauma, or PTSD control you or a loved ones’ life any longer.
 Contact us here at Montare Behavioral Health and allow our trauma specialists team to answer all your questions.